 b.
 Contact the owner and ask him how he likes the product, really.

 c.
-Use the domain name to verify traffic by entering the URL into 1, 2 or all 3 of these 3 traffic-measuring tools: Alexa, SimilarWeb and SEMrush.
+Use the domain name to verify traffic by entering the URL into one or both of these traffic-measuring tools: SimilarWeb and SEMrush.

-Each works differently, so using all 3 to cross-check provides the highest level of certainty.
-Get full info about how this works, here and see here for definitions of high, medium and failure traffic.
+Each works differently, so using both to cross-check provides the highest level of certainty.

 When these tools tell you that traffic is undetectable, that is as low as it goes.
-If all 3 confirm, you can be pretty sure the site’s traffic is zero or near zero.
+If they confirm, you can be pretty sure the site’s traffic is zero or near zero.

 d.
 Assess the likelihood of real vs. fake: This type of success story, one that claims to be making huge amounts of money, yet has near-zero traffic, only has two possible realities.
 Either…